Roof Ventilation with Turbine Vents

 Smoke from the incense floated lazily up but it was NOT drawn out of the ridge vent.
 It just sat up near the peak of the roof.

-Turbine Vents - The Best
+Are Turbine Vents The Best Ventilation?

 These balance ventilators have a dome that spins on high-quality ball bearings.
 Just hot air rising out of one will make it spin.